Ivan Zaffron: Biography

 Ivan Zaffron was born Korčula to a noble family.
-His father was a Venetian captain and mother Ivanka née Depolo.
+His father was a Venetian captain, and his mother was Ivanka née Depolo.
 He was baptised in the Korčula Cathedral on 12 July 1807 by Fr.
 Roko Zaffron.

 Zaffron was educated in Zadar and later studied theology in Mariabrunn near Vienna.
 He was ordained a priest by Bishop Antun Giuriceo in Mandaljena on 2 September 1832.
-After his ordination, Zaffron served as parson in Smokvice and Čare.
+After his ordination, Zaffron served as a parish priest in Smokvice and Čare.
 He was appointed religious teacher at school in Korčula on 15 December 1837.
 While a parson in Korčula, he ordered three smaller churches of Saint Roch, Saint Blaise and Saint Sergius be demolished, and built a larger mausoleum-like Church of Saint Justina.
-Zaffron also constructed the first meteorological station in Korčula, and was its first observer.
+Zaffron also constructed the first meteorological station in Korčula and was its first observer.

 On 13 November 1862, he was selected to succeed Petar Dujam Maupas as bishop of Šibenik, who was appointed archbishop of Zadar.
 Zaffron was confirmed on 28 September 1863.
 He was consecrated on 15 November 1863 by Bishop of Kotor Marko Kalogjera at the Church of Saint Mark.

 After the death of Bishop Vinko Zubranić of Dubrovnik in 1870, the episcopal seat of Dubrovnik remained vacant for almost two years, when Zaffron was selected to succeed him on 13 February 1872.
 He was finally confirmed on 29 July 1872.
 Simultaneously, he gained administration over the Diocese of Trebinje-Mrkan in the Ottoman Empire, which was at the time administered by the bishops of Dubrovnik.
 As bishop of Dubrovnik, Zaffron supported the Autonomist Party.